 Points of interest: Stewart’s Mansion, The Bishop’s Palace, The Hotel Galvez, Mayfield Manor

-Cultural depictions: Elizabeth Blacks’ The Drowning House, Melanie Laurent’s Galveston, HBO’s The Jinx
+Cultural depictions: HBO’s The Jinx, The Drowning House, Melanie Laurent’s Galveston

 - Gettysburg, PA